 Anyway, I have to give iherb a bit of a shout out here.
 Their prices are quite a lot cheaper than those I’ve seen in the store and my experience was so good that I will continue to purchase through the iherb site.
 And because their prices are so good, I set up a way that YOU can shop there and with my code, receive a discount.

-This ad will stay my side bar.
+An ad will stay my side bar.
 Look to the right.
 You see it?
 And if you find yourself interested in any of their products, go ahead and use this coupon code for your purchase.

 And with my gift of food I made this Raw Chocolate Almond Marble Fudge.